techframewirk/innovation-hackathon-jan22/backend/README.md

-# Sooche API (For ONDC Digital Catalog)
+# Soochee API (For ONDC Digital Catalog)

 This service provides endpoints for creating a seller store and it's catalog.
 It also provides access to a common master database which can be used by any seller to fasten creating their own catalog.

 ### `Requirements`